Bathurst, New Brunswick: Post-secondary

-Post-secondary education in French is at the Bathurst campuses of College communautaire du Nouveau-Brunswick (CCNB-NBCC).
-Although some few courses are offered in English at night school, many Anglophones study elsewhere; the nearest campus of NBCC lies at Miramichi.
+French-language postsecondary studies are offered at the Bathurst campuses of College communautaire du Nouveau-Brunswick (CCNB-NBCC).
+Many Anglophones study elsewhere; the nearest English NBCC campus is roughly 90 km south in Miramichi.

 Health sector

 Chaleur Regional Hospital looks after the needs of the community at 1750 Sunset Drive Bathurst, E2A 4L7, in the north of town.
 It was given in 2013 a rating of 'A+' by the CBC's The Fifth Estate programme in a national survey of 66 hospitals.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Bathurst had a population of 12157 living in 5824 of its 6445 total private dwellings, a change of from its 2016 population of 11897.
 With a land area of 91.62 km2, it had a population density of in 2021.

 Language

 Bathurst is officially bilingual, (English and French) with English, French, Irish and Scottish heritage.
 The city is also home to Míkmaq natives, with the Pabineau First Nations (Kekwapskuk) community on the outskirts of the city.